 Video Game Flamethrowers Suck: They've been getting better with each subsequent game.
-The Pyrocitor in the first game is your standard video game flamethrower: weak, short-ranged, and utterly useless.
+The Pyrocitor in the first game is your standard video game flamethrower: weak, short-ranged, and not very useful.
 The Lava Gun in the later games acts like a real-life flamethrower, and is consequently quite effective.

 The Pyrocitor itself was actually an aversion of this trope... at the start of the game.
-Since most enemies were mostly weak anklebiters with pathetic range early game and your weapon choices were limited the Pyrocitor was a rather effective way a spewing your own Instant Death Radius.
-Unfortunately enemy health and range grew throughout the game and the later weapons that you bought left the Pyrocitor in the dust.
+Since most enemies were mostly weak anklebiters with pathetic range early game and your weapon choices were limited, the Pyrocitor was a rather effective way at spewing your own Instant Death Radius.
+Unfortunately, enemy health and range grew throughout the game, and the later weapons that you bought left the Pyrocitor in the dust.